Fingertips/FTWebViewController/README.md

 identifier by which your custom actions will be recognized, and implement the relevant `FTWebViewControllerDelegate` method.

-For instance, with an application scheme of `BananaRecipes`, the following link:
+For instance, with an application scheme of `x-BananaRecipes`, the following link:

 ```
-<a href="BananaRecipes://AddToFavorites/?id=42">Add to favorites.</a>
+<a href="x-BananaRecipes://AddToFavorites/?id=42">Add to favorites.</a>
 ```

 Will trigger a call to your delegate with the following parameters: